goblinfactory/gunner/README.md

 ---

  - Put in place decent test coverage, and CI server so that contributors can easily contribute.
 With decent tests in place, could then easily port to Java and other languages.
+ - Need to stagger requests, so that we don't have clumping when users all start requesting at once. (can reduce impact of this by ensuring users get random files.)

 Idea backlog (unsorted)
 ---
+  - __random seem__, so that random tests can be re-run with the same requests and timings.
+In case of unexpected clumping.
   - __extend csv__, add extra fields to csv file, (url,verb,status,find,body)
   - __authentication__ oauth, forms, and custom headers, so that can be used for journey testing.
   - __cookies,other verbs, test state keyval store, body post__, so that can easily be used for journey testing.